-There are 3 levels of involvement in GT BMES: General members, committee officers, and executive officers.
+There are 3 levels of involvement in GT BMES: general members, committee members, and executive officers.

 General members can attend general body meetings, social events, and our exclusive networking events.
 If you would like to join our chapter and become a general member, click here.
 Like our Facebook page for updates about upcoming events.

-Committee officers in the Georgia Tech BMES influence the organization by helping plan and implement events, sharing ideas about future events, and contacting faculty and professionals to partner with BMES.
+Committee members in GT BMES help plan and implement events, share ideas about future events, and contact faculty and professionals to partner with BMES.
 The current GT BMES committees focus on the following areas:

 Executive officers form a board of student leaders.
-This includes our president and vice president, committee chairs, our treasurer, and our secretary.
+This includes the BMES president, vice president, committee chairs, treasurer, and secretary.
 If you are interested in holding office or learning about the duties and expectations of officers, read about them on our officer duties page.
 Each spring, a new executive board is selected for the following school year.